Arsyad Thawil al-Bantani

-Sheikh Mas Mohammad Arsyad Thawil al-Bantani (1851 – March 19, 1934) better known as Sheikh Arsyad Thawil was an ulama (Islamic scholar) and Indonesian hero who also fought on the Cilegon War from 9 to 30 July 1888 with Ki Wasyid, Tubagus Ismail, and others.
+Sheikh Mas Mohammad Arsyad Thawil al-Bantani (1851 – March 19, 1934) better known as Sheikh Arsyad Thawil was an ulama (Islamic scholar) and Indonesian hero who fought on the Cilegon War from 9 to 30 July 1888 with Ki Wasyid, Tubagus Ismail, and others.
 Thawil was a student of Sheikh Nawawi al-Bantani, an Indonesian Islamic teacher from Banten who became the Imam of the Great Mosque of Mecca.

 In December 1945, Sukarno, as the president of Indonesia delivered a speech before the people of Banten in Serang square.
 At the beginning of his speech, Sukarno mentioned that Arsyad Thawil was a great hero from Banten.

 Biography

 Early life

 Thawil was born in Lempuyang village, Tanara, Serang Regency.
 His father was a Bantenese named Imam As'ad bin Mustafa bin As'ad, while his mother was Ayu Nazham.
 No one knows the exact of date and year of his birth, but on his tombstone it was written that he was born in 1851 AD.

 Thawil was born under the name of Mas Mohammad Arsyad.
 The nickname "Mas" was an abbreviation of Permas, a Bantenese noble title that was a descendant of the sultanate.
 While, named Thawil (ﻃﻮﻳﻞ) which means long because there was a friend named Shaikh Arsyad Qashir al-Bantani, Qashir (ﻗﺼﻴﺮ) was mean short.
 Therefore, to distinguish him from Arsyad Qashir, his friends then pinned Thawil's name behind his name.